 Preventing Disputes Before the Business Divorce

 Many people enter into closely held businesses in similar ways to entering into a regular marriage: optimistically and ill-prepared.
 Because an ounce of prevention is worth a pound of cure, partners and co-owners should take steps to prevent disputes, minimize risks, and protect their rights and interests before any separation or talks of separation actually take place.

 When assisting new partnerships and start-ups, our firm helps clients explore proactive options that can ease disruption and devastation when disputes and business divorces arise.
 These include protections like:

 - Confidentiality Agreements / NDAs

 - Work-for-Hire Agreements

-Whether or not your closely-held company has contractual protections in place or not, Hendershot, Cannon & Hisey, P.C. has the depth of experience and resources to help clients across Texas and beyond effectively navigate their business divorce.
+Whether or not your closely-held company has contractual protections in place or not, Hendershot, Cowart & Hisey, P.C. has the depth of experience and resources to help clients across Texas and beyond effectively navigate their business divorce.
 Call (713) 909-7323 or contact us online to speak with a lawyer.